 Please be aware that in the event of a medical problem, many locations on the Spring River are remote, in rough terrain, and cannot be accessed by emergency medical services.
 This lack of quick access to help is one of the risks we all must understand and accept in being outdoors and especially when paddling rivers like the Spring.
-All participants are required to fill out a Health Information Form as part of their school paperwork.
+This form will be emailed to the email address associated with the registration as we get closer to the event.

 Some things that you can do to lessen these risks are:

 Participants who are minors